jinjie/ifttt-run-scripts/README.md

 - Clone this repository
 - Edit `run-scripts.sh` and edit the variables
 - Setup cron to run `run-scripts.sh` every minute or anytime up to your preference.
+- Create a widget on your phone with IFTTT Button Widget to trigger the Applet

 ## Author